OksanaShulha/HYF.be-5/planning/development-strategy.md

   - [ ] height and width 100%
   - [ ] placed in the center
   - [ ] h1: font-size 64px
-- Title h2, paragraf and btn "Learn more" (issue)
+- Title h2, paragraph and btn "Learn more" (issue)
   - [ ] block from the left side
   - [ ] p: font-size 16px
   - [ ] interactive btn